Jollyhrothgar/network_monitor/README.md

 to an arbitrary number of websites.
 It will capture network statistics and run forever.

-Everything gets saved into network.log which is a json file containing the fields (example):
+Everything gets saved into network\_log.json which is a json file containing the fields (example):

 * "url": "http://www.google.com",